Maddix/AShip/README.md

-# AShip - A Seriously Huge Implementation Project
+# AShip
-AShip is a simple HTML5 Javascipt game engine.
+AShip is a HTML5 Javascipt game engine that I am building from scratch.

 This is my attempt at building a game engine.
 I originally started out using
 <a href="https://github.com/ericdrowell/KineticJS/">KineticJS</a> for rendering with canvas, but due to a number of factors I decided to write my own rendering code.
 The project was started back in October 2013 and is still ongoing.